mayankgupta022/backbone-requirejs-mobile-app-seed/README.md

-Backbone with RequireJS Deed Application
+Backbone with RequireJS Mobile Seed Application
+-This application provides as a seed for web based mobile application

-Bootstrap included
+Bootstrap and all other required libraries are included